SAT Placement Validity Study

 Designing Your Study

-Get an overview of how to design your study below.
-For detailed step-by-step instructions, download the ACES SAT Placement Validity Study Guide (.pdf/774KB) or see the FAQ at the bottom of this page.
+In this section, get an overview of how to design your study.
+For detailed step-by-step instructions, download the ACES SAT Placement Validity Study Guide in the Resources section of this page.

 Choosing a Criterion and Predictors

 A predictor means a measure that you’re using to make your decisions and whose effectiveness you want to analyze.
-The standard predictors for an ACES SAT placement validity study are SAT and/or SAT Subject Test scores.
+The standard predictor for an ACES SAT placement validity study is at least one SAT score.
 You can also add additional predictors such as your own institution’s placement tests to the study.

 Submitting Your Student Data